 The photo was taken at dusk, mid-September.
 As we were trying to catch a ride to the border.
 We: a small group of Syrians on the outskirts of the transit camp of Kanjiza who had spent the day together, thinking about the best way to cross to the Other side.
-I am neither Syrian nor did I want to get to the Other side yet - it happened to be my mother's homeland -, but at this point, tired, dirty, thirsty as we were, I felt distinctly, instinctively as a "We".
+I am neither Syrian nor did I want to get to the Other side yet - it happened to be my mother's homeland - but at this point, tired, dirty, thirsty as we were, I felt distinctly, instinctively as a "We".
 We didn't get any additional information at the camp and had almost lost each other in the chaos.
-After getting out of there - the smell of shit, the litter, the taxi drivers surrounded every few minutes by other groups eager to get the fastest possible to the border -, we had started to walk with a long line of others, but tired and nervous, our small group came soon to a halt.
+After getting out of there - the smell of shit, the litter, the taxi drivers surrounded every few minutes by other groups eager to get the fastest possible to the border -, we had started to walk with a long line of others.
+We didn't walk long - tired and nervous, our small group soon came to a halt.
 A few cars stopped, but the drivers asked for 100 euros for the fifteen minute journey - even given the circumstances, a price we wouldn't pay.

 We were sitting on the side of the road trying to catch a ride to the border.
-While the others were signaling to the cars, with N- , we started to talk about our favorite writers.
+While the others were signaling to the cars, we started to talk about our favorite writers with one of my companions, N-.
 He then asked about my camera; I handed it over to him and he took two photos of me.
-After the first shot, he asked "how can I make the background more blurry ?"
+After the first shot, he asked "How can I make the background more blurry ?"
 I gave him some advice and hope the final result is blurry enough.